risingwavelabs/risingwave-docs-legacy/docs/ingest/data-ingestion.md

 ### Table with connector

-For sources that support streaming ingestion, RisingWave supports the direct creation of tables on them, which called "Table with connector"([`CREATE TABLE`](/sql/commands/sql-create-table.md))
+For sources that support streaming ingestion, RisingWave supports the direct creation of tables on them.

 ```SQL
 CREATE TABLE table_on_kafka (